CTL Profiles

 Stanford Profile

 Amanda Modell leads programs in graduate student teaching support that serve students across Stanford's campus.
-She earned a Ph.D. in Cultural Studies from the University of California, Davis, with a Designated Emphasis in Feminist Theory and Research, and you can find her educational development work in New Directions in Teaching and Learning (forthcoming).
-Contemplative, feminist, and inclusive pedagogies inform her work as an educator and in supporting graduate student instructors, TAs, and CAs at Stanford.
+They earned a Ph.D. in Cultural Studies from the University of California, Davis, with a Designated Emphasis in Feminist Theory and Research, and you can find their educational development work in New Directions in Teaching and Learning (forthcoming).
+Contemplative, feminist, and inclusive pedagogies inform their work as an educator and in supporting graduate student instructors, TAs, and CAs at Stanford.

 TA Training, TA Orientation, Mentors-in-Teaching Program, Graduate Teaching Consultants